OmerAmirAkdag/omeramirakdag/README.md

 ### Hi there 👋
 My name is Ömer Amir Akdağ.
-I am a freshman at Bilkent University.
+I'm studying Computer Science at Bilkent University.
-I study Computer Science.